Digital-Defiance/Stargate-N/README.md

 :PHOTON:
   * has lambda wavelength, has other properties/spin

-Photon enters a rotor who sends the photon through 256 interactions which can shift the hue, change polarization, etc. Each interaction is a recipe pre-denoted by a Chevron/symbol, but itself is a set of settings.
+Photon enters a rotor who sends the photon through N quantum operations.
+Each interaction is a recipe pre-denoted by a Chevron/symbol, but itself is a set of settings.

 Participants in the network must all be aware of these rotor settings.
 They may be published or they may be kept secret.
 Each rotor on the network is potentially unique.